9 easy ways to encourage your child to save

 There are a lot of ways to encourage your children to save money for their future.
 30% of parents choose to do this by using a moneybox or piggybank. thinkmoney explores different ways to teach your children to save.

 thinkmoney recently found that 30% of parents use a moneybox or piggybank to encourage their under-16s to save money.

 We think this is a really good way to get your child started in the world of personal finance.
 It teaches them that money doesn't have to be spent straight away, and encourages them to work towards their savings goals on their own.

 And - as most of us might remember - there's nothing quite like the first purchase you make with your own savings, no matter how long it took you to scrape together.

 So, using a moneybox is one way to teach your child about money and savings.
 But 70% of parents aren't using a moneybox - so what are they doing?
 Here are 8 other ways that parents could encourage their children to save and teach them about money.

 Split their money into two

 This does involve a moneybox arrangement of sorts.
 Give your child two boxes (preferably clear ones - like jam jars - so they can see their money growing).
 Label one for 'spending' and one for 'saving'.
 Hopefully they should get a sense of how quickly money disappears from the 'spending' jar, but how it builds up in the 'saving' one.

-The thinkmoney Personal Account is designed to work like this.
+The thinkmoney Current Account is designed to work like this.
 It splits your money into two - holding money back to cover your essential bills, and moving the rest to a separate 'Card Account', for you to spend.
 It's for UK residents aged over 18 - so it's not for kids - but if you like the sound of it you can find out more about the thinkmoney account here.

 Give them pocket money in return for chores or good behaviour